dreymonde/Placeholders/README.md

 That's it!

 ## Advanced
-**Placeholders** is both easy-to-use and customizable solution.
+While being easy-to-use, **Placeholders** can be highly customized.
 At it's core, `Placeholders` object doesn't know anything about `UITextField`.
 You can easily use it for other purposes if you wish:

 ```swift
 let placeholders = Placeholders(placeholders: ["A", "B", "C"], options: .infinite)